 Independent samples t-tests were conducted to compare the % of time spent in the denoted three ORP stages.
-The initial evaluation compared the baseline versus live-in week for all tasks (i.e., 1-min eyes open resting, two oculography tests, 10-min PVT, and 2-min eyes-closed procedure).
+The initial evaluation compared the baseline vs live-in week for all tasks (i.e., one-minute eyes open resting, two oculography tests, 10-minute PVT, and two-minute eyes-closed procedure).
 Such evaluation was performed to determine if the detection of accumulated fatigue between the weeks was found in waking performance, as per the ORP.
-A followup evaluation compared the first to last days of both weeks (i.e., days 1 vs. 5, and days 6 vs. 10) and each week independently for all tasks (i.e., 1-min eyes open resting, two oculography tests, 10-min PVT, and 2-min eyes-closed procedure).
+A follow up evaluation compared the first to last days of both weeks (i.e. days 1 vs 5, and days 6 vs 10) and each week independently for all tasks (i.e., one-minute eyes open resting, two oculography tests, 10-minute PVT, and two-minute eyes-closed procedure).
 This evaluation was performed to determine the sensitivity of detection of accumulated fatigue throughout a week, as per the ORP.

-Direct differences between corresponding days of the week (i.e., first days of the week; day 1 vs. day 6, second days of the week; day 2 vs. day 7, etc.) were evaluated using paired samples t-tests across all tasks within each ORP stage.
+Direct difference between corresponding days of the weeks (i.e., first days of the week; day 1 vs day 6, second days of the week; day 2 vs day 7, etc.), were evaluated using paired samples t-tests across all tasks within each ORP stage.
 Such evaluation was performed as a direct individual comparison between days of the week, from the baseline to the live-in week.